themesberg/flowbite-svelte/src/routes/docs/components/footer.md

 ---
 layout: componentLayout
 title: Svelte Footer - Flowbite
-breadcrumb_title: Footer
+breadcrumb_title: Svelte Footer
+component_title: Footer
 dir: Components
 description: Use the footer section at the bottom of every page to show valuable information to your users, such as sitemap links, a copyright notice, and a logo
 ---

 <script>
-  import { GitHubSourceList, TableProp, TableDefaultRow, } from '../../utils' import { P, A } from '$lib'
+  import { TableProp, TableDefaultRow, } from '../../utils' import { P, A } from '$lib'

   import { props as items } from '../../props/Footer.json'